ssoulis/ssoulis/README.md

 - 📄 I worked at a LLC Software Development Company **for 1 year as a Junior Developer**

-- 📄 We made smart-bots using Python and AI, you can find some of my codes at [https://github.com/ssoulis/Python_bots](https://github.com/ssoulis/Python_bots)

 - 📫 How to reach me **spyrossoulis1999@gmail.com**

 - ⚡ Currently **looking for a Machine Learning or Data Engineer/Analyst job**